mojocraftdojo/PubMed_chatbot_BioGPT/README.md

-# PubMed chatbot based on BioGPT
+# PubMed knowledgebase chatbot based on BioGPT
 This chatbot web application allows you to interact with large language model Bio-GPT to query PubMed,which is an extensive and comprehensive biomedical literature knowledge database.
 This application not only aims at providing various context-based answers to targeted queries but also helping researches to explore potential subtle relationships.

 ### More about BioGPT: